nuejs/www/blog/perfect-web-framework/index.md

 ---

-# Striving for a ["perfect"](#the-ideal) Web framework
+# A perfect web framework
 In June 2023 I had my final frontend rage quit moment.
 The anger was so intense that I decided to change the direction of my career from a startup founder to a full-time OSS developer.
 I would devote all my time to fixing everything that is wrong with the current frontend ecosystem.

 I soon created a [project on GitHub](https://github.com/nuejs/nue) and called it *Nue*.
-It would be to be the web framework of my dreams.
+It would be to be the "web framework of my dreams".
 I wanted it to be "perfect" in the most literal sense of the word.
 In this article, I'll define the word __perfect__ and explain the steps on how to make the dream become reality:

 [#the-ideal.is-dark.super-wide]